rwieruch/blog_robinwieruch_content/blog/how-to-roll-your-own-auth/index.md

 ---
-title: "How to roll your own auth in JavaScript & TypeScript"
+title: "Authentication in JavaScript & TypeScript"
 description: "Learn how to roll your own authentication in JavaScript & TypeScript ..."
 date: "2024-10-29T12:50:46+02:00"
 categories: ["JavaScript", "TypeScript"]